The Answer to your Training Needs: Let them Learn Anywhere Anytime

 Sometimes referred to as e-learning 2.0, “Cloud services open up an enterprise-level of resources unlike any we’ve seen in the past,” says StormWind Chairman and CEO Tom Graunke.
 “This evolution to cloud resources introduces students to high-definition learning capabilities such as green-screen technology and the integration of Hollywood-quality imagery.”

-Whereas previous methods of enhancing e-learning with technology were greatly limited by the resources and capabilities of an in-house IT team and confined to the contents of one computer, cloud-based learning is anything but handicapped.
+Whereas previous methods of enhancing e-learning with technology were greatly limited by the resources and capabilities of an in-house IT team and confined to the contents of one computer, cloud based training is anything but handicapped.
 As Graunke points out, “It finally delivers on the promise of e-learning.”

 This new frontier of technology does so by tearing down the limits of e-learning 1.0, allowing for an entirely new range of possibility and making every user a pioneer.